mfarid99/Metallica-Fans/Readme.md

 - session auth built in, the user model is in **models/auth** and the auth routes are in **controllers/auth**

+- If you want the connect.session() warning to go away you can configure a mongo session store using the following library => https://www.npmjs.com/package/connect-mongo

 MAKE SURE TO JOIN THE SLACK AND DISCORD COMMUNITIES AT DEVNURSERY.COM